The First Project in Ontario to Achieve this Designation

-The Regional Group’s Greystone Village has been awarded LEED® ND v4 SILVER, the first project in Ontario to achieve this designation.
+The Regional Group’s Greystone Village has been awarded LEED® ND v4 SILVER.
 LEED® ND v4 SILVER has been achieved to date by only eight projects in North America, three of them in Canada.

 The LEED ND v4 designation holds candidate projects to the highest standards of sustainable building practices and has only been achieved to date by 8 projects in North America, 3 of which are in Canada.

 The Leadership in Energy and Environmental Design (LEED®) rating system, developed by the U.S. Green Building Council is the leading program for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.

 Greystone Village is a 26-acre mixed-use, a master-planned community near Main Street in Old Ottawa East.
 The site was acquired from the Oblates of Mary Immaculate in 2014.
 When complete, the community will consist of 950 homes offering the full spectrum of housing types.
 This project is being developed in partnership with eQ Homes.

 Inspired by the site’s 100-year old history and the existing community, The Oblate Lands is one of the largest remaining infill sites centred around the Edifice Deschâtelets Scholasticate, a heritage building, and the former home to the Fathers of the Oblate Order.